bihor/backendtools/Documentation/Changelog/Index.rst

 Changelog
 =========

-Version 5.1.0/1:
+Version 4.4.0:
 New tool: show where missing files are used.
-Bugfix: show meta-data again in "Show images without title- or alt-text".

-Version 5.0.0:
-Version for TYPO3 12 LTS.

 Version 4.3.0/1:
 More infos and search in tx_gridelements_backend_layout.